 In the photo below, you can see the newly restored monument.

 To get to the section where the Victor is, you have to pass through the King’s Gate, which is one of several remaining original gates that led into the fortress.

 It dates between 1690 and 1696.

 As soon as you pass the King’s Gate, you will come across the “Roman Well”.
 Strangely, the well has nothing to do with Rome or Roman times, although it’s called like that.
-Rather, it was constructed between 1720 and 1731, at the time of the Austrian rule over the Belgrade Fortress.
+Rather, it was constructed between 1720 and 1731, when the Austrians ruled the Belgrade Fortress.